laro/Cone/README.md

 # Cone
 **C++ with CamelCase Style**
-This started as a standard library in the style of Qt.
-There are some language extension necessary to fully support this.
+This began with the desire for a standard library in the style of Qt.
+A language extension helps to get this on the basis of the C++ standard library.

 **C++ with Simplified Syntax**
-Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with billions of lines of code must be guaranteed.
+Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.
-Cone is a wish language which takes no account of these two points.
+Cone is a wish language, and we do not take these two points into account.

 **C++ without Semicolons**
 When we are at it, after a quick look at Python.